 By Kakeru Takamine and Ichigo Kagawa.
 Released in Japan as “Kouri no Reijou no Tokashi Kata” by Monster Bunko.
 Released in North America by Tentai Books.
-Translated by Alejandro de Vicente Suárez and Noor Hamadan.
+Translated by Callum Conroy and Alejandro de Vicente Suárez.

 This may be the most unfortunately timed light novel volume I’ve seen in some time.
 The first volume of How to Melt the Ice Queen’s Heart, which I quite liked, came out in July 2021.
 Since then, Tentai Books has been dealing with the various things a small publisher has to deal with in terms of scheduling, and the co-translator also changed, meaning that the 2nd volume has come out in February 2023.
 And between those two dates there has not only been a giant pile of “sweet romance between a couple with little conflict to speak of” stories (some of them also put out by Tentai Books, to be fair), but The Angel Next Door Spoils Me Rotten has exploded in popularity and gotten an anime running RIGHT NOW, whose quality you can argue about (I certainly will), but whose takeover of the “couple charts” is indisputable.
 And Ice Queen’s Heart is basically Angel Next Door with the genders swapped.
 Well, to a degree. it’s still a male fantasy.